 - Submit proposal on time to Sam Fox School Coordinator of Special Programs

-Students must submit a proposal to the Coordinator of Special Programs.
+Students must submit a proposal to the Coordinator for Special Programs.
 It will be reviewed by The Coordinator of Special Programs, the chair of the department, and the registrar.

 In general, the deadline for proposals is about one year in advance of when you plan to study abroad.
 Submit completed proposals to the Coordinator of Special Programs by: